-Many years ago after visiting Monemvasia, we headed north to explore the villages along the mountainous coastline of the Laconia region of Peloponnese with only a paper map in hand.
-A narrow, winding, country road eventually led us to the pint-sized Port of Gerakas.
-Aside from a slight delay waiting for a herd of goats in the road to pass, we found our way to the port with relative ease.
+After visiting Monemvasia many years ago, we headed north along the mountainous coastline to explore the small, less-touristic villages.
+With a paper map in hand, we followed a narrow, winding, country road that led us to the pint-sized Port of Gerakas.
+Aside from a slight delay due to a herd of goats blocking the road, we found our way to the port with relative ease.

-A paved road, wide enough for one car to pass, led the way into town alongside a marsh that gradually opened to a small bay.
-On my mind was the fear that we’d meet face-to-face a car coming from the opposite direction.
-I couldn’t shake wondering which of the cars would have to back up, and I hoped it wouldn’t be us.
-The thought of finding ourselves in the Bay was unsettling.
+Upon entering the Port of Gerakas, a paved road wide enough for one car to pass led the way into town.
+The one-lane road ran alongside a wetland that gradually opened up to a small bay.
+On my mind was the fear that we’d meet another car coming from the opposite direction.
+Who backs up first, and where?
+I didn’t relish the thought of us ending up in the Bay.
 Thankfully, no car came.

-Once my mind settled, I was completely smitten by this quintessential Greek fishing village, with its stone and white-washed homes, calm waters, fish tavernas, and seaside Café.
+Once we parked, my mind quickly settled.
+I found myself completely smitten with this quintessential Greek fishing village, with its stone and white-washed homes, calm blue waters, fish tavernas, and seaside Café.